Logo Futurismo

 Although the building is currently in ruins, Castelo da Praia has a privileged location by the sea, with panoramic views over the ocean and Almagreira.

-Visit the Church of Nossa Senhora da Assunção
+Church of Nossa Senhora da Assunção

 The Church of Nossa Senhora da Assunção, also known as the Mother Church of Vila do Porto, is located in Vila do Porto, the capital of Santa Maria Island.
 This church is one of the oldest in the Azorean archipelago.